GitOps Repository Structures and Patterns Part 6: Example Repositories

 the bootstrapping of the operator is implemented.
 Here, similar to Autopilot (see example 1), Argo CD is installed directly from the public Argo CD repo over the Internet using Kustomize.

-To avoid repetition, the interrelationships of the repo structure will not be described in detail here.
+To avoid repetition, the relationships of the repo structure will not be described in detail here.
 However, the following points are interesting.

 - This repo splits the config of the operator into two folders: The already known